Help steer and empower the next generation through sharing your career insights!

 Why become a mentor?

-Being a mentor helps you to hone your skills in key areas such as listening, communication and coaching.
-However, probably the most rewarding aspect of being a mentor is knowing that you have contributed to the success of an individual by helping them to navigate the challenging transition from student to professional
+Being a mentor is a fantastic opportunity for you to develop your interpersonal skills in key areas such as listening, communication and mentoring.
+As a mentor, you will be able to share insights into your own career journey and, possibly the most rewarding aspect of being a mentor is knowing that you have contributed to the success of an individual by helping them to navigate the challenging transition from student to professional.

 About our schemes

-If you would like to find out about how to become a mentor, please contact the Scheme Manager at firstname.lastname@example.org
+If you would like to find out about how to become a mentor, please contact the Mentoring Team at firstname.lastname@example.org or sign up here.